ClubNix/Votix/README.md

 ## Description

-Votix is an advanded and secure online voting platform.
+Votix is an advanced and secure online voting platform.

 ## License